 Christopher received his Bachelor of Science at Boston’s Northeastern University and an addition graphic arts degree at Epping Forest College, London, England.
 His most recent work experience was as a Program Coordinator for 140+ disabled/formerly homeless seniors in a supportive housing setting.
 Prior to that, Christopher lived in Zurich, Switzerland for 7 years and traveled extensively through Europe and Asia and taught English in Dharamsala, India.

-Kiku originally hails from Michigan and has been living and thriving with his partner in Oakland, CA since 2004.
-Kiku is an educator, trainer, and consultant engaging his human development, design thinking, with a visual arts background focused on diversity, equity, and inclusion.
+Kiku, he/him pronouns, is an intersectional queer trans man originally hailing from Michigan and has been living and thriving with his partner in Oakland, CA since 2004.
+Kiku is an educator, trainer, and consultant engaging his human centered design thinking, with a visual arts background focused on diversity, equity, and expansion.
 Kiku has 30 years of experience with youth development and responsive community program design, outreach, implementation, impact, evaluation, and advocacy through a social justice lens.
-Kiku is independently and collaboratively adept at creating culturally and trauma-informed, accessible approaches and content for a wide variety of intersectional communities including LGBTQI+, People of Color, youth, and adults working across sectors including juvenile justice, education, mental health, community-based, and faith-based organizations.
+Kiku is independently and collaboratively adept at creating culturally and trauma-informed, accessible, affirming approaches and content for a wide variety of intersectional communities including LGBTQI+, People of Color, youth, and adults working across sectors including juvenile justice, education, mental health, community-based, and faith-based organizations.
 He has traveled the country educating on Sexual Orientation, Gender Identity and Expression (SOGIE) Affirming Approach and Expansive Practices connected with the CDC funded handbook he authored that is open source.
-Kiku is a Georgetown University McCourt School of Public Policy Center for Juvenile Justice Reform Supporting LGBTQ Youth Certificate Program Fellow.
+Kiku is a Georgetown University McCourt School of Public Policy, Center for Juvenile Justice Reform, Supporting LGBTQ Youth Program Fellow.
 He loves being in community with all folx with a special affection for the cat community.
 Kiku loves teaching mediums for expression like stained glass construction and is fascinated with how things work and embodying MacGyver at every opportunity!
-He's writing a book about his life journey through trauma and transition.
+He's writing a book about his life journey through trauma and as a man of trans experience.
 Most importantly, Kiku knows liberation is found every time he gets on the dance floor!

 Laura brings 25 years of experience inspiring resilience in youth and their families through a regionally informed, intersectional lens.
 She has trained nationally and developed curriculum to support educators, administrators, facilitators, and youth workers in providing restorative practices in their setting with a particular focus on serving LGBTQ+ youth.
 She most recently taught for 10 years where she was the Athletic Director, 8th grade advisor, and Social Emotional Learning curriculum writer and teacher.
 She also was the adult advisor to the GSA and currently co-leads an adult Professional GSA for teachers.
 Before teaching, Laura worked in the non-profit sector serving youth in Detroit, and later working to empower athletes of all abilities as the Vice President of Regional Sports at Special Olympics Northern California.
 In her free time she loves to swim, cook up new recipes in the kitchen, and explore the bay area with her amazing partner!